dewittpe/REDCapExporter/README.md

 REDCapExporter_add_api_token("PROJECT2")
 ```

 To set the token to use for the current session,
 set an environmental variable and use
-`REDCapExporter_get_api_token` to retrive the token from the keyring.
+`REDCapExporter_get_api_token` to retrieve the token from the keyring.

 ``` r